jcgay/send-notification/send-notification-cli/src/vm/osx/README.md

     the IP or name of your host only network so that it no longer matches that of a bridged or non-hostonly network.

-### Auto accept xcode license
+### Install Xcode command line tools

-Have taken the script from [https://github.com/kokoabim/iOSOpenDev-Installer/issues/1](https://github.com/kokoabim/iOSOpenDev-Installer/issues/1).
+Have taken the script from [https://github.com/boxcutter/osx/blob/master/script/xcode-cli-tools.sh](https://github.com/boxcutter/osx/blob/master/script/xcode-cli-tools.sh)

 ### Growl